esphome/esphome-docs/esphomeyaml/cookbook/sonoff-fishpond-pump.rst

 2.1.
 Put Sonoff into programming mode.
 **************************************

-* Press and hold the toggle pin (long black pin next to LED and custom soldered pins)
+* Press and hold the toggle pin (long black pin next to LED and custom soldered pins).
-* Supply USB power to Sonoff via FTDI (e.g. plug in USB to the FTDI, or use a power switch as explained in link above)
+* Supply USB power to Sonoff via FTDI (e.g. plug in USB to the FTDI, or use a power switch as explained in link above).
 * Keep holding the toggle pin for approx 3-5 seconds now you should be ready to program.
 If you get a message unable to communicate when trying flash, check your TX/RX pin or retry entering boot mode again.

 Quick notes:

-* 3.3V setting on FTDI, 5V will cause damage
+* 3.3V setting on FTDI, 5V will cause damage.
-* Ensure the connections on the PCB starts at  the closed to the toggle pin, it uses 4 pins, but 5 pins are soldered on
+* Ensure the connections on the PCB starts at  the closed to the toggle pin, it uses 4 pins, but 5 pins are soldered on.
-* TX and RX should be swapped - RX on Sonoff goes to TX on FTDI
+* TX and RX should be swapped - RX on Sonoff goes to TX on FTDI.